Raymundo Joseph Peña: Bishop of El Paso

-On April 4, 1980, Pope John Paul II appointed Peña as Bishop of the Diocese of El Paso, He was installed on June 18, 1980.
+On April 4, 1980, Pope John Paul II appointed Peña as bishop of El Paso.
+He was installed on June 18, 1980.

 Bishop of Brownsville

-On May 23, 1995, John Paul II appointed Peña as Bishop of the Diocese of Brownsville.
+On May 23, 1995, John Paul II appointed Peña as bishop of Brownsville.
 He was installed on August 6, 1995.

-On December 6, 2004, the Dallas Morning News published a report on how Peña handled accusations of sexual abuse against a foreign priest.
-Basil Onyia, a Nigerian priest, arrived in Diocese of Brownsville in 1999 and was assigned as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
+In December 2004, the Dallas Morning News published a report on how Peña handled accusations of sexual abuse against a foreign priest.
+Reverend Basil Onyia, a Nigerian priest, arrived in Diocese of Brownsville in 1999 and was assigned as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
 In January 2009, Peña received complaints from two women in the parish that Onyia was touching them inappropriately.
 He told Onyia to stop it.
 In April 2000, after a woman filed a police complaint, Peña transferred Onyia.
 Later in 2000, two priests complained to Peña about Onyia's conduct.
 In January 2001, Peña asks Onyia's bishop in Nigeria to recall him.
 In February 2001, the relatives of a developmentally disabled girl accused Onyia of rape.
 Peña finally suspended Onyia, who fled to Nigeria to avoid arrest.

 Resignation

-Peña submitted his letter of resignation as bishop of the Diocese of Brownsville to the Congregation for Bishops upon reaching 75.
+Peña submitted his letter of resignation as bishop of Brownsville to the Congregation for Bishops upon reaching 75.
 His resignation was accepted by Pope Benedict XVI on December 9, 2009.

 Raymundo Peña died in San Juan, Texas on September 24, 2021, at age 87.